dancebunny98/zapret2/docs/manual.en.md

 ### Filtering by ipsets

-- In case of tcp or udp server address is matched in client mode и and client address in [server mode](#server-mode).
+- For TCP and UDP the server address is matched in client mode and the client address in [server mode](#server-mode).
-- related icmp use cached profile from the original packet.
+- Related ICMP use the cached profile from the original packet.
-- Unrelated icmp and и raw ip are matched by either source or destination ip.
-To match ipset any of two must match.
+- Unrelated ICMP and и raw IP are matched by either source or destination ip.
+To match an ipset either IP must match.

 ### Filtering by lists